evitadasy/Ticketwave-Backend/README.md

 ## Deployment

-The Bookify backend is currently deployed on Render at https://bookify-zm4t.onrender.com.
+The Ticketwave backend is currently deployed on Render at https://bookify-zm4t.onrender.com.
 Ensure that you update your frontend application to make requests to this endpoint.